0

 • Are you correctable?

-• Do you share some of your life but hide the stuff that matters?
+• Do you share some things about your life while hiding the things that matter most?

 • Are you afraid to approach those within your sphere of influence regarding who you believe them to be?

-• If you approach them and they refuse to hear you, are you willing to take it to another level?
+• If you approach them and they refuse to listen, are you willing to take the next biblical step?

-• Wife, if your husband will not listen to your appeals, are you willing to take it to another level?
+• Wife, if your husband will not hear your appeals, are you willing to lovingly take it to the next level for his good and God’s glory?

-• Husband, are you willing to serve your wife similarly?
+• Husband, are you willing to serve your wife in the same way—with truth, humility, and redemptive resolve?

-• Do you pursue your friends the way Paul sought Peter?
+• Do you pursue your friends with the same heart and urgency that Paul showed toward Peter?

-If King David or Peter, two of the most gifted men in the Bible, could fall because of pride, don’t you think you and I can easily do the same?
+If King David or the apostle Peter—two of the most gifted and influential men in all of Scripture—could fall because of pride, don’t think for a moment that you and I are exempt.
+We are not.
+Not even close.

 • Don’t assume your pastor has it all together.